freddiewrites/freddiewrites.github.io/about.markdown

 Right now I lead on product marketing for [Sketch](https://www.sketch.com), where we're helping people to design better products.

-I work remotely but live in London with my lovely wife.
-When I'm not working, I'm reading, walking, running, or fussing over my morning coffee.
+I work remotely but live in Buckinghamshire (UK) with my lovely wife and son.
+When I'm not working, I'm reading, walking, lifting weights, or fussing over my morning coffee.

 ---------------